Ashiqur2812/L2-Assignment_01/README.md

+### Blog Post

-1. What are some differences between interfaces and types in TypeScript?
+## 1. What are some differences between interfaces and types in TypeScript?

 In TypeScript, both interface and type are powerful tools used to define the shape of data.
 Although they often serve similar purposes and can sometimes be used interchangeably, there are important distinctions between them that can influence which one you should use in different scenarios.